• Skip to primary navigation

 Rick Mattson

 Rick Mattson is a national evangelist and apologist for InterVarsity, speaking at over eighty campuses the past few years.
 He lives in St. Paul, MN with his family.
 He studied at Bethel Seminary of St. Paul, MN, where he received his masters in the philosophy of religion.
 As part of his current duties he serves as evangelism coach for graduate students at several universities.
-Rick's a committed family man and serious golfer.
-He is the author of two books: Faith is Like Skydiving and Faith Unexpected.
+Rick’s a committed family man and serious golfer.
+He is the author of three books: Faith is Like Skydiving, Faith Unexpected and Witness in the Academy.

 Share this: